What Will Be Happening?

 Subject + will + be + verb + ing + (object(s))

-They will be improving the interface tomorrow at 10.
+They will be working on designing a cookie tomorrow at midnight.

 Subject + will + not + be + verb + ing + (object(s))